 - Negotiate group rates and corporate rates: For group travel and continued, sustained travel, agents can negotiate better rates for their clients.

 - Offer travel support: When office managers have to support travelers on the road, things get stressful.
-Travelers might not be able to always get help on nights and weekends, meanwhile office managers feel the strain of having to work overtime.
+Travelers might not be able to always get help on nights and weekends, while office managers feel the strain of having to work overtime.
 An agency can alleviate this burden.

 - Report on travel spend: In order to optimize their budgets, businesses need to know which departments are spending what on travel.
 Agencies can report on spend for all stakeholders by team, department, or project, and help you accurately track all your travel expenses.

 - Employers have a duty of care to their employees, and business travel exposes employees to inherent risks.
 Employing a business travel agent ensures a proactive travel risk management (TRM) policy to keep you and your employees safe, planning ahead and keeping crisis management strategies in place.

 - Maintain compliance: Every company has some sort of rules that make up their travel policy.
 An agency can enforce these guidelines when booking.

 However, there are plenty of potential issues with using traditional corporate travel management solutions.
 Here’s what to look out for.